16 fire prevention tips for home and work

-October 8-14, 2017 is National Fire Prevention Week.
+National Fire Prevention Week occurs each year in October.
 Now’s the time to take steps to prevent fires and to protect yourself if a fire does occur.
 Whether in a place of business or at home, you should be doing the following:

 - Keep matches, lighters and other fire starting devices out of sight and reach of children.